-GV International Press Centre in London
+GV EXTERIOR International Press Centre in London

-SCU Dr. Havelange speaking while newsmen watch
+SCU Dr. Havelange speaking to reporter in Portuguese

 Script is copyright Reuters Limited.
 All rights reserved

-Background: The President of the Federation Internationale de Football Association (FIFA), Dr. Joao Havelange, has revealed a five million dollar (GBP 2.8 million sterling) programme for the development of association football throughout the world.
+Background: The President of the Federation Internationale de Football Association (FIFA), Dr. Joao Havelange, has revealed a five million dollar (DBP 2.8 million sterling) programme for the development of association football throughout the world.